DinoChiesa/apigee-scanner/README.md

   password VerySecret!
 ```

-This works with Apigee Edge!
-This kind of authentication won't work with Apigee X or hybrid.
+This works with Apigee Edge.
+This .netrc-based authentication won't work with Apigee X or hybrid.

 Other options for authenticating:
 * specify the -u and -p options on the command line